-The ability to jump high depends on the structure of the hind leg, the spinal column, and the tail of an animal.
+The ability to jump high depends on the structure of an animal’s hind leg, spinal column, and tail.

 It is impressive that even overweight cats can jump high.

-This means that the agility of a cat is not only dependent on weight; it has a lot to do with various muscles in their bodies.
+This means that a cat’s agility is not dependent on weight; it has a lot to do with various body muscles.

 1. Muscles In The Rear Legs

 Cats generally have strong hind legs muscles that allow them to jump high.